A short description of the method used to perform the test

-Draw blood in a plain, red-top tube(s).
-Serum gel tube is not acceptable.
-Spin down and send 3 mL serum refrigerated in plastic preservative free vial.
+Collection Instructions: Draw blood in a plain, red-top tube(s).
+(Serum gel tube is not acceptable.)
+Spin down and send 3 mL of serum refrigerated in a plastic, preservative-free vial.

-Draw blood in a lavender-top or pink top (EDTA) tube(s).
-Plasma gel tube is not acceptable.
-Spin down and send 3 mL EDTA plasma refrigerated in plastic preservative free vial.
+Collection Instructions: Draw blood in an EDTA (lavender top or pink top) tube(s).
+(Plasma gel tube is not acceptable.)
+Spin down and send 3 mL of EDTA plasma refrigerated in a plastic, preservative-free vial.

 Specimen Minimum Volume